 "Because," Synda continued, "I certainly would not trust someone inconstant enough to deny their own family."

 "Come, I don't think there's room for Quinn in our society.
-Maybe the Imperials don't care about loyalty, but we do."
+Maybe the Imperials don't care about family loyalty, but we do."

 Quinn whirled back toward Daria, her face livid.